EasyIME/PIME/README.md

-# windows-TSF-chewing
+# windows-chewing-tsf

-Implement chewing in Windows via Text Services Framework.
+Implement chewing in Windows via Text Services Framework:
+*   LibIME contains a library which aims to be a simple wrapper for Windows Text Service Framework (TSF).
+*   ChewingTextService contains an implementation of Windows text service for libchewing using libIME.
+*   chewingwrapper contains a C++ wrapper for libchewing.

+All parts are licensed under GNU LGPLv2 license.

 # Development